thomaslepoix/Qucs-RFlayout/README.md

     sudo make install
 ```

-- Or if you don't have CMake, you can use QMake :
+- Or if you don't have CMake, you can use QMake (deprecated) :

 ```sh
 Qucs-RFlayout $